ismaelJimenez/BitcoinEthereumRaspiNode/raspi3-ubuntu-headless.md

 3. Identify its address by opening the "Disks" application and look for the "Device" line.
 If the line is in the /dev/mmcblk0p1 format, then your drive address is: /dev/mmcblk0.
 If it is in the /dev/sdb1 format, then the address is /dev/sdb

-4. Unmount it by right clicking in the square icon in the "Disks" application
+4. Unmount it by clicking in the square icon in the "Disks" application